Three killings every day.

 And one potentially life-saving technology solution.

-Rhinoceros, and many other remarkable animal species, face serious threat and real danger on a daily basis.
+Rhinoceros, and many other remarkable animal species face serious threats and real dangers on a daily basis.
 According to the South African Department of Environmental Affairs, poachers killed a staggering 1,215 rhinos in 2014 in just that country alone.

 That’s more than three a day, and at that rate, rhino deaths could overtake rhino births by 2018, and the rhino could be non-existent in South Africa by 2025.